SebastianMC/obsidian-custom-sort/README.md

 > - indentation matters in YAML -> the two leading spaces in `  order-desc: a-z` are intentional and required
 > - it is only touches the surface of the rich capabilities of this custom sorting plugin.
 For more details go to [advanced version of README.md](./advanced-README.md)

+## Basic automatic sorting methods

-The full list of basic sorting orders include:
+The list of basic automatic sorting orders includes:
 - `  order-asc: a-z` - **alphabetical order**, aka natural
   - 'a' goes before 'z' and numbers are treated specifically and 2 goes before 11
 - `  order-desc: a-z` - **reverse alphabetical order**, aka reverse natural, aka descending alphabetical